 Brian Shedd is currently the Interim Executive Director for the University of Houston Office of Technology Transfer and Innovation, where he previously served as the Director of Licensing.
-At UH he oversees management and commercialization of the UH intellectual property portfolio, comprising about 2000 different technologies and generating $60M+ in revenue to UH each year, and operations for the UH Technology Bridge, a 75-acre research park located next to the UH main campus.
-Prior to UH he was the President and Founder of Precision Technology Consulting, a freelance consulting company providing technology commercialization assistance to companies and research institutions.
-He has also previously held university technology transfer positions at UCLA and LSU.
+At UH he oversees management and commercialization of the intellectual property portfolio, comprising about 2,000 different technologies and generating $60M+ in revenue to UH each year, and operations for the UH Technology Bridge, a 75-acre research park located next to the UH main campus.
+Prior to UH Brian was the President and Founder of Precision Technology Consulting, a freelance consulting company providing technology commercialization assistance to companies and research institutions.
+Brian has also previously held university technology transfer positions at UCLA and LSU.
 While at LSU, he served as the lead administrator of LSU’s NSF I-Corps Site Program that prepares scientists and engineers to move beyond their lab and into the market.
-At UCLA he developed and managed BRUINcubate, the UCLA Entrepreneur Support Network, involving more than 20 different entrepreneurial support organizations located in and around campus.
+At UCLA Brian developed and managed BRUINcubate, the UCLA Entrepreneur Support Network, involving more than 20 different entrepreneurial support organizations located in and around campus.
 He has also served as a Board Member to PortTech Los Angeles, a business incubator focused on developing technologies for the Port of Los Angeles, a Leadership Council Member for the Los Angeles Cleantech Incubator, and a lecturer in the UCLA Anderson School of Management.
-He received his MS and PhD in Mechanical Engineering from UCLA.
+Brian received his MS and PhD in Mechanical Engineering from UCLA.
 Brian is a native of Baton Rouge, Louisiana but has lived and worked across the US and internationally.

 Pattie Vargas is a recognized leader in performance and change management with a proven track record in behavioral, organizational and personal change, and designing and implementing key strategies to create and sustain a high performing organization.
 She possesses the balanced blend of business acumen, behavioral competencies and common sense to produce aligned, consistent and repeatable results.
-Her work focuses on issues of employee retention, leadership development and team effectiveness.
+Pattie’s work focuses on issues of employee retention, leadership development and team effectiveness.
 She collaborates with leaders across a variety of industries and disciplines, to deliver coaching and workshops unique to their corporate culture and organizational maturity, demonstrating that her methodology and approach is applicable to all situations.

 Pattie holds a Master’s degree in Organizational Management and a Bachelor’s degree in Business Management.
 She is certified in the use of DISC Behavioral assessments and is a certified speaker, coach and trainer with the John Maxwell Company.
 From her technical days, she holds the Project Management Professional (PMP®) certification from Project Management Institute as well as a certification in Total Quality Management and Process Improvement from University of California, San Diego.
 Pattie is a frequent conference speaker with a collaborative and facilitative style that brings about dramatic improvements in workplace and personal performance.
 She is also President of the American Business Women’s Foundation, a Board focused on Gender and Wage Equity.